Chinese fans bowled over by U.S. professional wrestling

 It was likely the first time that many of the crowd had ever seen U.S. professional wrestling in the flesh but they clearly knew the script.

-Some wore Mexican wrestling masks others carried signs with messages for their favourites.
+Some wore Mexican wrestling masks others carried signs with messages for their favorites.
 They chanted "You suck!
 You suck!" in English at the villains.

 "I'm here for the hot guys," said one woman carrying a sign with an invitation for a champion known as Sheamus to visit Sichuan province.